 Finally, unable to cope with the ill treatment, Rajiv’s mother moved back to her parents’ house, leaving her children behind with Jomo.
 Rajiv, already lacking a positive father figure, suddenly had no mother, either.

 Children Find Someone Who Cares

-Then Gospel for Asia-supported pastor Kishan opened a Sunday school in Rajiv’s village.
-Rajiv and his siblings attended with their friends, taking part in action songs, skits, Scripture memorization, Bible story time and other activities that children throughout Asia enjoy at Gospel for Asia-supported Sunday schools.
+Then Gospel for Asia (GFA)-supported pastor Kishan opened a Sunday school in Rajiv’s village.
+Rajiv and his siblings attended with their friends, taking part in action songs, skits, Scripture memorization, Bible story time and other activities that children throughout Asia enjoy at Gospel for Asia (GFA)-supported Sunday schools.
 In the midst of their family troubles, Rajiv and his siblings learned about the God who is a Father to the fatherless and loves them.

 After one particular Sunday school class, Rajiv brought home a piece of literature Pastor Kishan had given him.
 Through similar papers, many people have discovered Christ’s transforming grace that is offered to all, regardless of what struggles they face in life.

 Arriving home with his treasure, Rajiv wanted to give the paper to his father, but fear of his reaction made Rajiv hesitate.
 He feared the thrashing he might receive if his father didn’t like the literature.
 Knowing Jomo regularly collapsed onto his bed to sleep off the effects of the alcohol, Rajiv decided to place the paper next to his father’s pillow.